spryker/spryker-docs/docs/scos/user/technology-partners/201907.0/order-management-erpoms/punchout-catalogs/punchout-catalog-feature-integration.md

 </details>

 {% info_block infoBox "Verification" %}
-Make sure that in transferred cart XML bundled product items has `childBundleItems` section (in case you have Product Bundles feature - otherwise this plugin should not be registered
+Make sure that in transferred cart XML bundled product items has `childBundleItems` section (in case you have Product Bundles feature - otherwise this plugin should not be registered).
-{% endinfo_block %}.)
+{% endinfo_block %}

 <details open>
 <summary>src/Pyz/Zed/OauthCompanyUser/OauthCompanyUserDependencyProvider.php</summary>